 Online Evening Prayer | Thursdays 8 pm via Zoom through February 11

 Until in-person gatherings resume, we will gather for Evening Prayer on Thursdays at 8 pm using Zoom.
 You’ll find all the elements of our usual worship; music and song, prayer and reflection, community and candles.
 Come and find connection with other students and with God.

 Evening Prayer | Thursdays 6 pm at Pasquerilla Spiritual Center

-In-person gatherings may be few and far between this semester, but while we are allowed, we will gather for Evening Prayer on Thursdays at 6 pm in Pasquerilla Spiritual Center.
+Once in-person classes resume, we will gather for Evening Prayer on Thursdays at 6 pm in Pasquerilla Spiritual Center.
 We will be following all the university’s Covid-19 guidelines and procedures, expect be masks and social distancing, and a warm and welcoming community, nevertheless.
 We’ll have a bag meal for you to take along afterward, since no group meals are currently allowed.